Adobe Premiere Elements

 Premiere Elements Alternatives

-If you're looking for some more powerful editing options, look no further than Premiere Pro, Adobe's original video editor that has a few Hollywood movies to its credit.
-It is definitely not user-friendly in the slightest, but that's the trade-off for more powerful editing options.
-It's only available as a monthly Creative Cloud subscription, either alone for $19.99 USD or as part of the whole Creative Cloud suite for $49.99 per month.
-Read our full review of Premiere Pro here.
+If you’re looking for some more powerful editing options, look no further than Adobe Premiere Pro, Adobe’s original video editor that has a few Hollywood movies to its credit.
+It is definitely not user-friendly in the slightest, but that’s the trade-off for more powerful editing options.
+Read our full Premiere Pro review here.

-PowerDirector isn't quite as user-friendly as Premiere Elements, but it has more features like 360-degree video editing and H.265 codec support.
-It's also one of the fastest renderers available, so if you're going to be doing much video work you could boost your productivity a bit.
-The Ultra version costs $99.99 USD, and the Ultimate version costs $129.99.
+PowerDirector isn’t quite as user-friendly as Premiere Elements, but it has more features like 360-degree video editing and H.265 codec support.
+It’s also one of the fastest renderers available, so if you’re going to be doing much video work you could boost your productivity a bit.
 We reviewed PowerDirector here.

-Filmora is almost as easy to use as Premiere Elements, although it doesn't have the same level of built-in help.
+Filmora is almost as easy to use as Premiere Elements, although it doesn’t have the same level of built-in help.
 It uses a more attractive modern style for its graphical elements and presets, but it has some issues working with social media accounts.
-It's also much more affordable than these other options at just $59.99 USD for a lifetime license.
-Read our full review of Filmora here.
+It’s also much more affordable than these other options.
+Read our full Filmora review here.